Republican Party presidential debates: 1995–1996

 There were two in January, three in February, and two in March.

 1999–2000

 The first televised debate took place on October 22, 1999 in Durham, NH.
-Congressman Gary Bauer, Senators Orrin Hatch and John McCain; as well as hobbyists Steve Forbes and Alan Keyes participated.
+Congressman Gary Bauer, Senators Orrin Hatch and John McCain; as well as Steve Forbes and Alan Keyes participated.

 Governor George W. Bush wouldn't join the group until the third debate, which took place in Manchester, NH on December 2.
 There were three in December and six in January, by which time, the only viable candidates were Bush and McCain.
 The final debate took place in Los Angeles, CA on March 2, with Bush, Keyes and McCain on stage.

 2007–2008

 21 debates were held between the candidates for the Republican nomination for the 2008 United States presidential election.
 The first debate was held on May 3, 2007 and the final debate was on February 2, 2008.
 Twelve candidates participated in at least one debate, with the most participants in any one debate being ten.
 Four candidates participated in at least sixteen debates: Mike Huckabee, John McCain, Ron Paul, and Mitt Romney.